-Table 12-1.
-Airmass abbreviations.
-Boldface indicates the most common ones.
+Table 12-1 Boldface indi-Airmass abbreviations.

 Note: Layered airmasses are written like a fraction, with the airmass aloft written above a horizontal line and the surface airmass written below.
 For example, just east of a dryline you might have: